igor-kupczynski/remote-debug-example/README.md

 ![Remote debug](./images/remote-debug.png)

-The screenshots are from Intellij Ultimate with go plugin, but the remote debugger can work with vscode (see [Debugging-Go-code-using-VS-Code.md#remote-debugging][remote-debug-vscode]) and possibly other editors as well.
+The screenshots are from Intellij Ultimate with go plugin, but the remote debugger can work with vscode and possibly other editors as well.

+See also [vscode `launch.json` configuration](https://github.com/igor-kupczynski/remote-debug-example/blob/master/.vscode/launch.json) contributed by @cboudereau.

 ## How does the remote debug work exactly?